 Step 3: In the subtitles section, which will probably show something like English [CC], use the select button again.
 This should switch subtitles off.
 Again, switching subtitles on and off again can often fix subtitle bugs.

-These steps may vary a little since Fire TV interfaces can vary, but the end goal is still the same.
+Step 4: These steps may differ a little since Fire TV interfaces can vary, but the end goal is still the same.
 If you can’t find Subtitles, look for a menu called Closed Captions.

 Many users have the Prime Video app on their game console for easier TV viewing.
-In this case, you will use similar steps as with the Firestick, except on your game controller instead of a dedicated remote.
+In this case, you will use similar steps as with the Fire TV Stick, except on your game controller instead of a dedicated remote.